Prairie Blue-Eyed Grass

 Iris family (Iridaceae)

 Cultivation: The preference is full sun and mesic to dry conditions.
 The soil can contain significant amounts of loam, rocky material, or sand.
 This species of Blue-Eyed Grass is more drought-resistant than most of the others.
 Foliar disease is rarely a problem.
-This plant can slowly spread by forming larger clumps, but it is not aggressive.
+While this plant can slowly spread by forming larger clumps, it is not aggressive.

-Range & Habitat: Prairie Blue-Eyed Grass occurs primarily in western and northern Illinois, where it is fairly uncommon; in other parts of the state, this plant is rare or absent.
-Habitats include mesic to dry blacksoil prairies, sand prairies, loess hill prairies, savannas, limestone glades, sandy meadows in wooded areas, abandoned fields, and areas along railroads.
+Range & Habitat: Prairie Blue-Eyed Grass occurs primarily in western and northern Illinois, where it is fairly uncommon; in other parts of the state, this plant is rare or absent (see Distribution Map).
+Habitats include mesic to dry black soil prairies, sand prairies, hill prairies, savannas, limestone glades, sandy meadows in wooded areas, abandoned fields, and areas along railroads.
 This plant is usually found in high quality habitats.

-Faunal Associations: Primarily Green Metallic bees and other Halictid bees visit the flowers, where they seek nectar or pollen.
-Some long-tongued bees and bee flies occasionally visit the flowers, while Syrphid flies feed primarily on stray pollen.
-The Wild Turkey and Greater Prairie Chicken eat the seeds or foliage to a limited extent.
+Faunal Associations: The flowers are visited primarily by short-tongued bees, including Halictid bees and masked bees (Hylaeus spp.), where they seek nectar and pollen.
+Syrphid flies also visit the flowers, where they feed primarily on stray pollen.
+The Wild Turkey and Greater Prairie Chicken eat the seed capsules and/or foliage to a limited extent.

-Photographic Location: The photograph was taken at Prospect Cemetery Prairie in Ford County, Illinois.
+Photographic Location: The photographs were taken at Prospect Cemetery Prairie in Ford County, Illinois.

 Comments: It can be difficult to distinguish the different species of Blue-Eyed Grass.
-The white form of Prairie Blue-Eyed Grass (as illustrated in the above photograph) is quite similar to Sisyrinchium albidum (White Blue-Eyed Grass).
-Prairie Blue-Eyed Grass produces a single umbel of flowers from a single sessile spathe near the apex of a flowering stalk, while White Blue-Eyed Grass has two sessile spathes with separate umbels of flowers.
-Depending on the stage of development, from 1-2 bracts of the spathe will be observable while Prairie Blue-Eyed Grass is blooming, while White Blue-Eyed Grass will have 2-4 observable bracts of the spathe(s).
-The remaining bracts have not separated from the taller leafy bract at the apex of the stalk at the time of bloom, therefore they remain hidden.
-When Prairie Blue-Eyed Grass has pale blue to blue-violet flowers, it can be confused with other Sisyrinchium spp.
-Generally, Prairie Blue-Eyed Grass has more slender leaves and flowering stalks than these other species, and its spathes are always sessile (they never develop on long secondary stalks).
-The common name for this genus, Blue-Eyed Grass, is something of a misnomer because the flowers, whether white or blue, have yellow centers.
+The white form of Prairie Blue-Eyed Grass (as illustrated in the photographs) is quite similar in appearance to Sisyrinchium albidum (White Blue-Eyed Grass).
+Like most Sisyrinchium spp., Prairie Blue-Eyed Grass produces a single umbel of flowers between a pair of bracts on each flowering stalk, while White Blue-Eyed Grass produces 2 pairs of bracts with 2 umbels of flowers on each flowering stalk.
+White Blue-Eyed Grass also has slightly larger seed capsules and slightly wider leaves and flowering stalks.
+When Prairie Blue-Eyed Grass has blue-violet flowers, it can be confused with other Sisyrinchium spp.
+Generally, Prairie Blue-Eyed Grass has leaves and flowering stalks that are no wider than those of other species, and it never produces secondary flowering stalks from the primary flowering stalks that originate from among the basal leaves.
+The common name for this genus, Blue-Eyed Grass, is something of a misnomer because the flowers, whether white or blue-violet, have yellow centers.